ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

         return dfg
     df_population = pd.concat([household(i, hh_id) for i, hh_id in enumerate(resampled_households)])

+Note that this approach will not initialize any simulants living in Group Quarters, see :ref:`Group Quarters Initialization <census_prl_gq_init>`) below for details on how we will address this.

 In the code above, there is a location string filter which we can use to focus our simulation on a single state or PUMA.
 For our initial model, please focus on Florida, with